tqjxlm/Monte-Carlo-Ray-Tracer/README.md

 The program can load simple obj models, but the *.mtl format has to be modified for use in global illumination:

-* Ks for reflection rate
-* Ka for specular rate
+* Ka - reflection rate
-* Tf for opacity

 ### Dependencies